toadslop/rust-fullstack-demo/README.md

 Refer to this [article](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-linux/)

 ### Database Setup
-Once you have a Postgres server up and running, create a database and make sure your database user as read and write privileges.
+Once you have a Postgres server up and running, create a database and make sure your database user has read and write privileges.

 Example: